 Hot ferrous sheet rolling mills and facilities: new, revamps and modernizations.
 New or revised technologies in width, shape productivity, quality, etc. Processing new steel chemistries such as TRIP, TWIP and dual-phase.
 Steering and camber control.

 ♦ Cold Sheet Rolling

 Sheet and tin cold rolling, temper/skinpass rolling, pickling, cleaning and annealing facilities: new, revamps or modernizations.
 Process modeling and equipment reliability studies.
-New or revised technologies for enhancing safety, energy efficiencies, cost, quality, productivity and yield of ferrous-based materials.
+New or revised technologies for enhancing safety, energy efficiencies, cost, quality, productivity and yield.
 Topics of interest include but are not limited to: width, thickness, shape, flatness, edge drop, surface, temperatures, properties, steering, and processing of new and/or advanced high-strength steels.

 Hot-dip galvanize, galvanneal, aluminized, new zinc alloy coating and dual metallic/organic processes (new facilities and modernizations, productivity improvements, new equipment technologies), plus coated product substrate quality, defect prevention and detection, and new surface post-treatments.

 Advancements applicable to tin mill processes.
 Topics of particular interest include but are not limited to: process improvements, process control, new or emerging technologies, procedures/practices, process reliability, quality control, water treatment, energy conservation, recycling, and other environmental opportunities.